-Most of this pain and discomfort can be avoided and prevented relatively quickly.
-It has everything to do with paying close attention to what your left hand is doing.
-And adjusting as you need to.
+A lot of times this pain can be avoided from the start and even prevented.
+You need to pay very close attention to what your left hand is doing and adjust as needed.

 And just when you think you’re past all of the soreness, you learn barre chords and start the process over!